DemianWSE/FakeBridgesWaypoints/README.md

 4 Credits
 =========

-Coded and Drawn by DemianWSE
+Coded and Drawn by DemianWSE and GarryG

 4.1 Acknowledgements
 --------------------